solidjs-community/solid-primitives/packages/range/README.md

 Primitive for mapping a number range of specified `stop`, `to` and `step`, while keeping previous elements of the same index.
 Underlying helper for the [`<IndexRange>`](#indexrange-1) control flow.

-All `stop`, `to` and `step` arguments are accessors, and changing them will cause the mapped array to be recalculated, mapping new items for numbers added to the range.
+All `stop`, `to` and `step` arguments are accessors, and changing them will cause the mapped array to be recalculated, mapping new items appended at the end of the range.

 `step` will become negative _(the range will be descending)_ if `to` is smaller than `start`.
 Range stops at `to`, it is not included in the range.